larsbuntemeyer/py-fortran/README.md

 still have allocatables.
 However, they have to be linked with f2py, e.g., like done in the `Makefile`.

+Note that the name of the compiled output library from `f2py` should be `mo_test.so`, however, depending on your system and python version the name could be different.
+You might have to rename it to `mo_test.so` which can then be imported in python.
+It's also helpful to have a look at the docstrings, e.g.

+    import mo_test
+    print(mo_test.mo_test.__doc__)

+That's it!

 # requirements

 * f2py